fattmerchantorg/fattmerchant-android-sdk/cardpresent/README.md

 ```

 ## Taking a Payment
-To take a payment, simply create a `TransactionRequest` and pass it along to `omni.takeMobileReaderTransaction(...)`
+To take a payment, simply create a `TransactionRequest` and pass it along to `Stax.takeMobileReaderTransaction(...)`

 ```kotlin
 // Create an Amount